farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 23. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed out.
 If this occurs, you must sign in again with Holly's password of **Pa55w.rd**.
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

-24. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-25. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.

-26. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**
+24. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

-27. If a **Get your work done with Office 365** window appears, then close it now.

-28. On the **Microsoft Office Home** tab, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen.
-In the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.
+25. On the **Microsoft Office Home** tab, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
+This opens the **Microsoft 365 admin center** in a new browser tab.
 This will prepare you for the next lab exercise when you disable MFA for Holly Dickson after completing the Attack simulation training.

-29. Select a new tab in your **Edge** browser and enter the following URL in the address bar: **https://security.microsoft.com**.
+26. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.

+27. In the navigation pane, under the **Admin centers** section, select **Security**.
 This will open the **Microsoft 365 Defender** portal.
 You will resume from here in the next task when you launch a spear phishing attack using Attack simulation training.

-30. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
+28. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack